 According to the BLS, the average salary for first-line supervisors of correctional officers is $60,910.
 The majority of these professionals work for the state government.

 If one of these career paths seems like a good fit for your skills and interests, the right degree paired with experience could catapult you to success.
 Studying criminology and detective work in a master’s degree program can give you the training you need for a leadership role in the field.
-JWU Online makes it convenient to earn this degree in a straightforward, online environment that provides flexibility without sacrificing the quality of your education.
+JWU College of Professional Studies makes it convenient to earn this degree in a straightforward, online environment that provides flexibility without sacrificing the quality of your education.

-If you’re interested in a career in criminal justice, earn your master’s degree in criminal justice online from JWU.
+Get started by earning your master’s degree in criminal justice online or your master of public administration in criminal justice from JWU.
 For more information, complete the Request Info form, call 855-JWU-1881, or email [email protected].